Last Updated on April 17, 2023

 13. American Eskimo Blue Heeler mix (AKA Aussimo)

 Cross the pure white American Eskimo dog with an Australian Cattle Dog and you’ll end up with a gorgeous breed whose soft, silky, long fur, is a characteristic trait.

-This gorgeous breed is wary around strangers but devoted to their family.
+These gorgeous Aussimos are wary around strangers but devoted to their families.
 With proper socialization from a puppy, this Blue Heeler mix can be a good choice for families with kids and other pets.

 It is not all cuddles for this breed though, their intelligent, highly adaptable natures, mean they need a good about of stimulation.
 As a very diligent breed, they will excel at skill training.

 Due to both breeds being prone to congenital deafness, an American Eskimo Blue Heeler puppy may need to get certain checks at birth.

 14. Boston Terrier Blue Heeler mix (AKA Boston Cattle Dog)